How To Engage Your Band Fans With Video

-Take your fans behind the scenes of the various things that your band do: your band in the studio, backstage at gigs and festivals showing your load-in and sound check, even showing the making of your music videos, or compile shorts or stop-motion footage of green rooms (back stage band rooms), band hotel accommodation on tour, your transportation etc.
+Take your fans behind the scenes of the various things that your band does: your band in the studio, backstage at gigs and festivals showing your load-in and sound check, even showing the making of your music videos, or compiling shorts or stop-motion footage of green rooms (backstage band rooms), band hotel accommodation on tour, your transportation, etc.

 9) You, Being You

 Your fans want to feel like they know the real you.
-While being a musician is an important part of who you are, it isn't the whole picture.
+While being a musician is an important part of who you are, it isn’t the whole picture.
 Who inspired you to become a musician?
 What bands do you listen to?
-What was the favourite gig you attended as a fan?
-Have you been in other bands?
+What was the favorite gig you attended as a fan?
+Have you been to see other bands?
 What causes are you interested in?
-Who are your major song writing influences?
+Who are your major songwriting influences?
 Do you have any hobbies?

 Videos about the real lives of artists appeal to fans in general, but they really appeal to “super fans”.
 They want to know and share any details about you they can.